CMSP Tales & KLX 300D Upgrades

 We did emergency stops from 15, 30, 50 & 70 Mph for example.

-This is one of the reasons they only want little bikes on these CMSP mini range affairs.
+This is one of the reasons they only want little bikes on these CMSP mini range training affairs.

 I feel that for the CMSP training to be effective, they need to remove the zero experience riders from the course for it to be useful to everybody trying to master the training tasks and get their task training reps in though.